Blue Mountains Koala Project

 - Step 1We use citizen science – you can help!
 We are collecting reports of koala sightings from the community – if you see a koala within our study area please let us know.
 The information we have received so far has been incredibly helpful – the world heritage area is over 1 million hectares in size and we can’t survey it all.
 When we receive a collection of sightings from one area, we know to target our surveys in those habitats.
 So far with your help we’ve identified 5 potential study sites.
 Register here to become a Koala Spotter, or report a sighting.

 - Step 2We are developing creative new ways of finding koalas where traditional survey methods fail.
-Based on our previous research with detection dogs, we are currently training koala-sniffing dogs to help us map koala populations across the Blue Mountains region, and out as far west as Bathurst.
+Based on our previous research with detection dogs, we are using koala-sniffing dogs to help us map koala populations across the Blue Mountains region, and out as far west as Bathurst.

-- Step 3Once we have found the koalas, we carry out detailed ecological research at selected sites and track koala movements to find out which habitats they use, which trees species they need, and what threats they face so that we have the information we need to conserve them.
-We also collaborate with university researchers and students including the University of Sydney and Western Sydney University, taking on students to train them in field research while also supporting more specialised studies such as new research into koala dietary requirements.
+- Step 3Once we have found the koalas, we carry out detailed ecological research at selected sites and track koala movements to find out which habitats they use, which trees species they need, their mortality rates and what threats they face so that we have the information we need to conserve them.
+We also collaborate with university researchers and students including the University of Sydney, taking on students to give them in field research skills.

 We share all of this information with land managers and communities to better inform their conservation programs.